Division of Franklin: History

 The division was one of the five established when the former Division of Tasmania was redistributed on 2 October 1903 and is named for Sir John Franklin, the polar explorer who was Lt Governor of Van Diemen's Land 1843-46.

 The Division of Franklin has always been a reasonably marginal seat, changing hands between the Australian Labor Party and the Liberal Party and its predecessors.
 However, after 14 years of representation by former Labor and independent member Harry Quick, the seat of Franklin was considered safe Labor with Franklin one of very few electorates to record a swing to Labor at the 2010 election.
 Franklin also has a strong history of voting for strong candidates rather than for a particular party.

 In 2005, sitting Labor member Harry Quick announced that he would retire at the 2007 election.
 When Labor preselected union official Kevin Harkins as a replacement, Quick, seeing him as unsuitable, appeared to endorse the Liberal candidate, Vanessa Goodwin, which was partly responsible for his expulsion from the Labor party.
 Harkins was eventually dropped as a candidate, and the Labor Party state secretary Julie Collins was installed as the ALP candidate.

 Collins won the seat of Franklin at the 2007 election despite Labor suffering a 3.11% swing against on two party preferred results and 5.03% swing against in general results.
 Liberal candidate Vanessa Goodwin recorded a swing towards the party while the Australian Greens a swing towards the party similar to that of the Liberals.

+Under the Australian Electoral Commission redistribution plans released in early 2026, it was proposed that Franklin cede the Huon Valley and gain much of the Tasmanian south-east coast, with the usual public consultation undertaken.
+In July 2026, it was announced that the Commission was additionally proposing to rename Franklin to Tongerlongeter, named after Aboriginal Tasmanian Tongerlongeter.
+However, noting that the name change proposal would require further consultation and consideration, the name change proposal was dropped the following month.